canyon289/canyon289.github.io/dev/content/articles/NonProgrammer.md

 * Intent of series and introduction
 * What Programming as a Non Programmer means
 * Why Programming could be beneficial for your life and career
-* Why Programming could be detrimental for your life and career
-* My lessons and experiences writing code as a non programmer
-* Steps I'm taking in the future

 # An Introduction
 Whether you [should](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=you%20should%20learn%20to%20code),